Government in talks with RBI on loan restructuring: Sitharaman

 However, several bankers have highlighted the stress this is creating on bank balance sheets.

-Earlier this week, HDFC Bank chairman Deepak Parekh in an exchange with the RBI governor said the moratorium was being partly misused and should not be continued as it would hurt banks, and particularly smaller non-bank finance companies or shadow banks.
+Earlier this week, HDFC Bank chairman Deepak Parekh in an exchange with the RBI governor said the moratorium was being partly misused and should not be continued as it would hurt banks, particularly smaller non-bank finance companies or shadow banks.

 Parekh instead asked Governor Shaktikanta Das to consider a one-time restructuring scheme instead.